google/codeworld/web/help/codeworld.md

 ### Points and Tuples ###

-What about a point, like the ones we used to make lines and polygons?
+What about a point, like the ones we used to make paths and polygons?
 It actually works just fine to say the type is `Point`:

-    main = pictureOf(line[start, end])
+    main = drawingOf(path[start, end])

     start :: Point
     start = (0, 0)